 Both enjoy the outdoors and traveling with their Kooikers.

 Pat and his Lab Max are certified in wilderness area search.
+Pat is also currently MBSD's President on the Board of Directors.

 Miranda and her canine partner Marcy are certified in Human Remains Detection and volunteer for the Monterey County Sheriff's Office Search and Rescue Team.